-With the aid of the Stethophone, recordings can be made of heart and body sounds by any of the well-known sound recording methods.
-"Instantaneous" phonograph discs are especially convenient for this purpose.
+With the aid of the Stethophone, recordings can be made or heart end body sounds by any of the well known sound recording methods.
+"Instantaneous" phonograph discs are especially Convenient for this purpose.
 Such sound records offer convenient means for demonstrating abnormal heart sounds to students.